ropensci-archive/fulltext/README.md

 is already easily available.
 See the **Authentication** section in `?fulltext-package` after loading the package.

 We'd love your feedback.
-Let us know what you think in the issue tracker (https://github.com/ropensci/fulltext/issues)
+Let us know what you think in the issue tracker

-Article full text formats by publisher: https://docs.ropensci.org/fulltext/articles/formats

 ## Installation